openaddresses/batch/README.md

 This is the secret that Github uses to sign API events that are sent to this API.
 This shared signature allows us to verify that events are from github.
 Only the production stack should use this parameter.

-#### Bucket

-The bucket in which assets should be saved to.
-See the `S3 Assets` section of this document for more information

 ## Components